Home > Treasures of the Veneto

 Removed from the steady thrum of Venice, you can enjoy meals of freshly caught fish and other regional delights at your own pace.

 Pedaling along one of Venice’s vital lifelines, the Canal Bacchiglione — once crucial for supplying provisions to Venice.
 Then you'll head towards the Euganean Hills, where you will have the opportunity to relax in a 4-star spa resort in the largest European thermal district.

 Along the cycle path of the Battaglia Canal, you will reach the lively university town of Padua, where Galileo once taught mathematics.
 We recommend a visit to the grand Basilica del Santo dedicated to Saint Anthony.
 Following your detailed directions, you will make your way to Costozza at the foot of the Berici hills.
 The route takes you by Villa Rotonda temples.
-Other sites include Villa Valmarana ai Nani with its remarkable frescoes.

 A few pedal strokes and you'll be in the Piazza dei Signori, right in the heart of Vincenza, the capital of the Veneto region and Vicenza Province.